Vidanez/win-ansible-play/README.md

 ## Overview

-This project demonstrates how to use Ansible to manage Windows services across multiple servers, including IIS (Internet Information Services) and Windows Time Service (w32time).
+This project demonstrates how to use Ansible to manage Windows services across multiple servers, including mange of services IIS (Internet Information Services) and Windows Time Service (w32time).
 It also covers deploying a sample application and registering it as a service with environment-specific configurations.

 ## Folder Structure